Students are required to earn 4 credits in mathematics for graduation.

 Prerequisites: Algebra I and Geometry

-This course is geared toward juniors and seniors completing the standard college preparatory sequence of Algebra I, Geometry, and Algebra II.
-Topics of study include linear functions, systems of linear equations, exponents and polynomials, quadratic functions, radical expressions and functions, exponential and logarithmic functions, and statistics and probability.
+This course is for juniors and seniors completing the standard college preparatory sequence of Algebra I, Geometry, and Algebra II.
+Topics of study include linear functions, systems of linear equations, exponents and polynomials, quadratic functions, radical expressions and functions, and exponential and logarithmic functions.
 Students will deepen their understanding of key algebra concepts and preview topics that will be important in advanced math courses.

 Prerequisites: Algebra I (Honors) and Geometry (Honors)